Nesting instinct: Rodents

 In rodents and lagomorphs, the nesting instinct is typically characterized by the urge to seek the lowest sheltered spot available; this is where these mammals give birth.
 Rats, for example, prefer to burrow amongst dense areas of vegetation or around human settlements which they come into contact with often.
 Often some rodent species create burrows that develop microclimates.
 This is another way that nesting instinct aids in thermoregulation.
 Alzheimer's disease in rats has been observed to impair the nesting ability, especially in females.
 These impairments become exaggerated with age and progression of disease.

 Particularly among burrowing animals, such as groundhogs and prairie dogs nesting is used all across the burrows for uses such as insulation, bedding, litter chambers, transportation, comfort and various other uses.
-Marmot species such as groundhogs, and alpine marmots nest their borrows with thick grasses in advance of winter, this keeps a thermoregulated insulated comfortable environment for the marmots as they undergo hibernation.
+Marmot species such as groundhogs, and alpine marmots nest their burrows with thick grasses in advance of winter, this keeps a thermoregulated insulated comfortable environment for the marmots as they undergo hibernation.